Simon Lalong

-Simon Lalong CON (born 5 May 1963 in Shendam, Plateau State) is a Nigerian lawyer and politician, who is the incumbent Governor of Plateau State, Nigeria.
+Simon Bako Lalong CON (born 5 May 1963) is a Nigerian lawyer and politician who has served as the senator representing the Plateau South senatorial district since 2023.
+He previously served as the minister of labour and employment in 2023, and as the governor of Plateau State from 2015 to 2023.

 Education

-After his elementary and secondary schools education in Shendam Local Government Area, he proceeded to the School of Preliminary Studies (S.P.S) Keffi, passing out in 1986.
-He then continued to Ahmadu Bello University, Zaria, graduating in 1990 with a bachelor's degree in Law.
+After his elementary and secondary schools education in Shendam Local Government Area, Lalong proceeded to the School of Preliminary Studies (S.P.S) Keffi, passing out in 1986.
+He then continued to Ahmadu Bello University, Zaria, graduating in 1990 with a bachelor's degree in law.
 This was immediately followed by the Law School in Lagos, where he was also called to the Bar.
-He later obtained a master's degree in Law from the University of Jos, in 1996.
+He later obtained a master's degree in law from the University of Jos, in 1996.

 Professional career

 Lalong's professional career as an attorney lasted between 1992, the year following his graduation from law school, and 1998, the dawn of Nigeria's new democracy.
 During this period he worked with a few law firms, one of which he co-owned.
 Between 1992 and 1994, he was the Deputy Scribe of the Nigerian Bar Association in Plateau State.
-After a political stint that lasted seven years he again returned to legal practice as the Principal Partner of Simon B Lalong and Co, until 2015.
+After a political stint that lasted seven years he again returned to legal practice as the Principal Partner of Simon B. Lalong and Co, until 2015.

 Political life

-In 1998 Lalong temporarily discarded legal practice to pursue a political career.
+In 1998, Lalong temporarily discarded legal practice to pursue a political career.
 Representing the People's Democratic Party (PDP), he successfully contested his native Shendam Constituency and entered the Plateau State House of Assembly.
-In October 2000, he became the speaker of the assembly, occupying that position until 2006, following a political upheaval within the House.
-The seven years which he served as the speaker made him the longest serving speaker of the House in the history of Plateau State.
-During that period he was two times (2001–2002) elected as the Chairman of the Conference of Speakers of the 36 states of Nigeria.
+In October 2000, he became the speaker of the assembly, a position he occupied until 2006.
+He was the longest serving speaker of the State's house of assembly.
+During that period he was two times (in 2001 and in 2002) elected as the Chairman of the Conference of Speakers of the 36 states of Nigeria.

-In the year 2015, as the second tenure of the serving governor of Plateau State, Jonah Jang, neared its end, Lalong joined the contest to succeed Jang.
-This time he did so on the All Progressive Congress (APC) political platform.
-He was sworn in as the new governor of Plateau State on May 29, 2015.
+In 2014, Lalong joined the race contest to succeed outgoing governor, Jonah Jang, on the platform of the All Progressive Congress (APC).
+He won and was sworn in as the new governor of Plateau State on 29 May 2015.

-In the March 9 2019 Plateau gubernatorial election and March 23, 2019 Plateau State supplementary Gubernatorial Election, Lalong won re-election as governor of Plateau State, having polled 595,582 votes against his rival, General Jeremiah Husseini of the People's Democratic Party (PDP), who polled 546,813 votes.
-He was re-elected as the governor of Plateau State on May 29, 2019.
+In the 9 March Plateau gubernatorial election and 23 March 2019 Plateau State, Lalong won re-election as governor of Plateau State, polling 595,582 votes against his rival, former General Jeremiah Husseini of the People's Democratic Party (PDP), who polled 546,813 votes.
+He was sworn in for a second term on 29 May 2019.